-The safety, security, and well-being of our students and the entire STAC community is our top priority.
-There has never been a time in our history when our focus on safety and well-being has been more important.
-We have been carefully addressing and mitigating the impacts of the pandemic since 2020.
-We are fighting and winning the "War on COVID" together as a STAC community, while our students navigate their way through college.
+While the safety, security, and well-being of our students and the entire STAC community is always our top priority, there has never been a time when our focus on wellness has been more important.
+We have been carefully safeguarding our campus and introducing new programs and resources to support our students as they navigate through college.

-I spent my prior career focusing on safety and I am delighted that St. Thomas Aquinas College has very strong safety and security protocols in place and that our highly trained safety officers are here on campus "24-7" for all of our protection.
+I spent my prior career focusing on safety, so I am delighted that St. Thomas Aquinas College has such strong safety and security protocols in place and that our highly trained safety officers are here on campus "24-7" for all of our protection.